GET /scopes/task_targets

 GET https://orchestrator.example.com:8143/orchestrator/v1/scopes/task_targets

-The GET /scopes/task_targets
+The GET /scopes/task_targets endpoint does not

 support any parameters; however, as with other orchestrator API endpoints, you must